 Urmila on her doorstep

 Urmila had never held a pencil in her entire life.
 She told the CHWs that her young children often made fun of her as she could not read and write.
 Her husband would not allow her to step outside the house since she was not able to read sign boards or bus numbers.
 She was also not given any money as she could not count and the vegetable vendors had duped her on two previous occasions.
 She was completely dependent on either her children or husband for even writing a letter to her brother back in the village.
-When Urmila was asked to join the adult literacy class in the community, she declined saying that she was too old and would not be able to learn new things.
-She also believed that her family would make fun of her if they came to know about it.

 Over the next few days, Urmila saw women older than her starting to read and write, by attending the literacy classes.
 She then shyly approached the CHWs once again and expressed her desire to learn.

-Within a week, Urmila was scribbling her name on a black slate with a small piece of chalk with trembling hands.
-This increased her self confidence and she started attending the class every afternoon.
+attending the class every afternoon.
 She then learned how to write her husband’s and children’s names.
 When her children came to know that their mother was learning to write, they too started encouraging her and introduced her to new words and names.

-With the support of her family and the guidance of the CHWs at the community center, Urmila can now read and write in Hindi - her mother tongue.
 She is now in charge of buying the groceries from the market every week.
 Since she can now read the names of destinations on the bus, she travels to the market every week situated at a distance of 4 km from her house.
 She can also count money and is no longer duped by the vendors at the market.

 But what makes Urmila most happy is the fact that now she does not have to depend on either her husband or children to write a letter to her brother back in the village.
-Urmila now motivates other women in the community who cannot read or write, to attend the adult literacy classes regularly and acts as a role model for them.
-Nowadays it is not uncommon to catch Urmila on her doorstep in the afternoon reading the daily newspaper and commenting on various subjects ranging from politics to film reviews.

 Being able to read the written word has re-written the fate of women like Urmila, raising their self esteem and making them feel happy and complete about themselves.